awslabs/amazon-omics-tools/README.md

 omics://123412341234.storage.us-east-1.amazonaws.com/5432154321/reference/5346184667/source
 ```

-To handle both Omics URI types, you would use code like the following:
+To handle both HealthOmics URI types, you would use code like the following:

 ```python
 import boto3